mudita/MuditaOS/test/firmware_update_test/README.md

 The serial port used by the phone will be detected automatically.

-To obtain the tarball package use either proper CMake target (work in progress) or the `genupdatepkg.sh` script located in the `config` subfolder in the root repository.
+To obtain the tarball package use the proper CMake target: `make package-update`.
+The only requirement is having a properly configured API token and Python environment, required by the asset downloading script.